maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 10. ('indian farmers', 12893)
 ```
 Two keywords, 'support farmers' and 'support farmersprotest,' indicate that the movement was greatly supported on social media.
 The high percentage of negative tweets was not necessarily directed toward the farmers -- those tweets may have been directed toward the government (Modi's Bharatiya Janata Party or B.J.P.) and the farm laws.

+The most popular keywords seem to be 'farmlaws' and 'farmlawsrepealed,' both likely hashtags.
+There seems to be a lot more emphasis on the farmers rather than just the farm laws themselves.
 ```
 Wordcloud:
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Positive" src="/Farmers/Wordcloud.png">

+Some words that stand out include 'support farmers,' 'human right,' 'support,' and 'shame.'
+Generally, it seems that the movement was greatly supported.
+Many of the negative tweets were likely directed toward the government.

 ---

-For the second function, I decided to look at a specific instance where, on November 29th, "[the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
+For my second experiment, I decided to look at a specific instance where, on November 29th, "[the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
 Despite [overwhelming support for India's farmers](https://foreignpolicy.com/2021/11/28/farmers-protests-india-martyrs/), I was curious to see whether people would view this as a nuisance or support it.
 ```
 Public Sentiment between 2021-11-05 00:00:00+00:00 and 2021-11-21 00:00:00+00:00:

-Positive Tweets: 5098
+Positive Tweets: 5,098
-Neutral Tweets: 11037
+Neutral Tweets: 11,037
-Negative Tweets: 8433
+Negative Tweets: 8,433

-Total Tweets: 24568
+Total Tweets: 24,568
 ```
 <img width="600" alt="Indian Farmers' Protest Chart 2" src="Screenshot 2023-08-05 at 10.04.43 AM.png">